Where to stay

 It’s worth noting, of course, that Cork has hundreds of places to stay, so we would advise that you take the time to do a little research to see what is most likely to suit your taste and budget.

-The nearest hotel is the four-star Carrigaline Court Hotel located in the nearby busy town of Carrigaline.
+Carrigaline Court Hotel is located in the nearby busy town of Carrigaline.
 With 91 bedrooms, a bistro restaurant and the contemporary Collins Bar, the hotel also offers a leisure centre including a gym and a 20 metre swimming pool.

-Other hotels in Kinsale, which is a 30-minute drive from Crosshaven, include Actons Hotel, which features a 15 metre swimming pool, a bar and garden lounge overlooking Kinsale Harbour.
+Other hotels in Kinsale, which is a 30-minute drive from the city, include Actons Hotel, which features a 15 metre swimming pool, a bar and garden lounge overlooking Kinsale Harbour.
 Other great options in Kinsale include the boutique Blue Haven Hotel and the four-star Trident Hotel.

 Photo Gallery